What is human papillomavirus (HPV)?

 Cervarix can prevent infection with two HPV types (16 and 18) that cause most cervical cancers.
 It does not prevent infection with HPV types that cause genital warts.

 The HPV vaccine does not protect against all types of HPV.
-After the vaccine, you may still get HPV that causes genital warts or cervical cell changes.
+After the vaccine, you may still get HPV which causes genital warts or cervical cell changes.

 You can discuss your vaccine options with your doctor or nurse.